httk-system/puppet-setups-control/docs/BOOTSTRAP.md

 The reason one needs three yubikeys is to adhere to a golden rule: never plan to be in a position where a single hardware failure comes with disasterous conseuqences.
 In our case, it is certain that one day one of the keys has to be replaced (e.g., due to breaking or missing).
-At that point, if we originally one kept two keys, we are a single hardware failure from being locked out of our infrastructure.
+At that point, if we originally only kept two keys, we are a single hardware failure from being locked out of our infrastructure.
 (If there are more than one system administrator, stricly speaking, they can cover for each other so the total minimum of three keys still apply.
-However, it is probably a good idea to provide two keys per administrator, since otherwise a key failure block that administrator from work until the replacement is in place.)
+However, it is probably a good idea to provide two keys per administrator, since otherwise a key failure would block that administrator from work until the replacement is in place.)

 For information on how to setup the yubikeys, see: [docs/YUBIKEYS.md](docs/YUBIKEYS.md).